fluid-cloudnative/fluid/docs/en/samples/alluxio_s3_high_concurrency.md

 ## Test Pod Example

 Mount the dataset and run fio from `/data`.
+Use an image that includes the `fio` binary, or install `fio` in the test container before running the benchmark.

 ```yaml
 apiVersion: v1